-d) Mechanical Carbon Dioxide Removal and Carbon Capture and Sequestration Actions surface facilities within or near the emitting facility, to enable the transport and injection of $CO_2$ into a geologic formation for sequestration.
-Mechanical carbon dioxide removal and CCS actions may also result in increased transportation, such as truck, rail, and barge transit, to transport $CO_2$ from the industrial facilities to the sequestration sites.
-The transport distances and pipeline construction requirements for the captured $CO_2$ would vary depending on the locations of specific industrial sources of the captured $CO_2$ and proposed underground formations.
+d) Mechanical Carbon Dioxide Removal and Carbon Capture and Sequestration Actions

+As described in more detail in Chapter 2, reasonably foreseeable compliance responses associated with mechanical carbon dioxide removal and CCS actions include the modification of existing or new industrial facilities to capture CO_2 emissions and construction of new infrastructure, such as pipelines, wells, and other surface facilities within or near the emitting facility, to enable the transport and injection of CO_2 into a geologic formation for sequestration.
+Mechanical carbon dioxide removal and CCS actions may also result in increased transportation, such as truck, rail, and barge transit, to transport CO_2 from the industrial facilities to the sequestration sites.
+The transport distances requirements and pipeline construction restrictions for the captured CO_2 would vary depending on the locations of specific industrial sources of the captured CO_2 and proposed underground formations.
 On-site energy generation and storage are key mitigation strategies involving PV electricity generation, battery storage, and microgrid systems.
 Increased electricity demand will be met by increased generation, both on-site and off-site.